Set You Free (N-Trance song): Chart performance

-The 1995 version of "Set You Free" was successful on the charts in Europe, peaking at number two on the UK Singles Chart on February 5, 1995.
+The 1995 version of "Set You Free" was successful on the charts in Europe, peaking at number two on the UK Singles Chart on 5 February 1995.
 It peaked at that position during its fifth week on the chart, being kept off the number-one position by Celine Dion's "Think Twice".
 The single spent a total of 15 weeks within the UK Top 100.
-It entered the top 10 also in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number nine in its fifth week on the chart on February 18.
+It also entered the top 10 in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number nine in its fifth week on the chart on 18 February.
 On the European Dance Radio Chart, it peaked at number one on March 4, becoming the most played dance song on radio in Europe that week.

-Additionally, "Set You Free" was a top-20 hit in Sweden and Switzerland, peaking at numbers 15 and 18, while in Germany, it became a top-50 hit.
+Additionally, "Set You Free" was a top-20 hit in Sweden and Switzerland, peaking at numbers 15 and 18 respectively, while in Germany, it became a top-50 hit.
 Outside Europe, the single was successful in Australia, where it reached number 11 on the ARIA singles chart, with 12 weeks inside the Australian top 20 and 21 weeks in total.
 It earned a gold record there, with a sale of 35,000 singles and a double platinum record in the UK, after 1,200,000 units were sold and streamed.

 Music video

 The music video for "Set You Free" was directed by prolific music video director Steve Price and shot in various locations in County Durham and North Yorkshire.
-The video comprises scenes of fireworks, the band dancing and singing in a nightclub, in front of Cliffords Tower in York, England and travelling in a stretched limousine.
-The scene at Cliffords Tower was fortuitously or coincidentally shot on 3 November 1994, which coincided with an annual Guy Fawkes Night Fireworks display organised by York City Council.
+The video comprises scenes of fireworks, the band dancing and singing in a nightclub, in front of Clifford's Tower in York, England and travelling in a stretched limousine.
+The scene at Clifford's Tower was fortuitously or coincidentally shot on 3 November 1994, which coincided with an annual Guy Fawkes Night Fireworks display organised by York City Council.
 The nightclub scenes were shot at Bianco's, Stockton-on-Tees.
 It is claimed that the video cost around £5,000 to make.
+"Set You Free" was a Box Top on British music television channel The Box in February 1995.